hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   word as Add/Sub mode.
 Host tests, the compiler suite, and focused Sub E2E pass byte-exactly at 13,941 ns.
 Firmware `.text` is 24,288 bytes, leaving 8,480 bytes of ITCM margin.
+- Compact scalar INT8 Mul with one constant operand and at most four coordinate planes is rewritten before support checking to one exact 256-byte AFU LUT.
+  The selected 4,200-element box-scale Mul is therefore one contiguous AFU pass, with no generic scalar or Spatz Mul path.
+The compiler test checks all LUT entries against TFLite fixed-point arithmetic; focused E2E matches all 74 output bytes against TFLite `BUILTIN_REF` at 79,417 ns.
 - Runtime `.text` must be rechecked after every runtime increment.
 Trusted V2-only firmware currently reports 24,260 bytes, leaving 8,508 bytes of ITCM margin.